A young adult ministry, based on actually doing what Jesus did most: eating, serving, and leading.

 In the Living Room, we eat together weekly as a way to stay connected.
 We pray before we eat, but other than that there’s no formal religious structure.
 We sometimes end up talking about faith, but the whole thing is super-casual.
 So if you have questions, this is the place to bring them.
 All–literally all–are welcome.
 That’s kinda the point.

-Childcare is available each week, with the kiddos just one room over (in case you have little ones that aren’t used to separation, or you’d like them to be close by).
-This is a potluck with no cover charge, but donations are welcome: we use them to pay the childcare staff.
+Childcare is available if you RSVP, with the kiddos just one room over (in case you have little ones that aren’t used to separation, or you’d like them to be close by).
+This is a potluck with no cover charge, but donations are welcome.
 Vegan options–real ones–are available, as part of our inclusivity and as part of our commitment to our stewardship of the planet.

 “The Human One didn’t come to be served but rather to serve, and give his life to liberate many people.”Mark 10:45 CEB